 - Request for Proposals (RFP) are posted according to need.
-SCLARC will publish, e-blast, and/or use SCLARC's website to announce the type of resources needed. - It is highly recommended that you check SCLARC.ORG for RFP's and other needs. - Work with SCLARC closely prior to buying property, engaging individuals, or providing a letter of interest to understand what is needed because vendorization does not guarantee referrals. - SCLARC recommends attending at least one (1) monthly information session with SCLARC via Zoom regarding vendorization.
+SCLARC will publish, e-blast, and/or use SCLARC's website to announce the type of resources needed. - It is highly recommended that you check SCLARC.ORG for RFP's and other needs. - Work with SCLARC closely prior to buying property, engaging individuals, or providing a letter of interest to understand what is needed because vendorization does not guarantee referrals. - SCLARC recommends attending at least one (1) monthly information session at SCLARC regarding Vendorization.